noshp/jim/README.md

 The project uses docker for a containerized workflow, currently there are 2 services:
 * jim(Flask app) - this is the backend service which connects with the database, built using the Flask python framework
 * db(postgres db) - this is the database used for storing all of the data
+* nginx(web server) - this is the webserver, which can also be used as a reverse proxy

 ## Local Development
 Each service is built and deployed through Docker.
 We use `docker-compose` to orchestrate all the services together.
 See the Docker [site](https://docs.docker.com/install) for OS specific installation.